dfsp-spirit/NeuroFormats.jl/README.md

 ## News

-* 2026-09-07: Added native support for reading and writing NIfTI-1 brain volumes (`.nii` and `.nii.gz`) to NeuroFormats: `read_nifti()` and `write_nifti()`.
+* 2026-09-08: We just released version 0.4.0 of NeuroFormats.
+This adds native support for reading and writing NIfTI-1 brain volumes (`.nii` and `.nii.gz`) to NeuroFormats: `read_nifti()` and `write_nifti()`.
 The NIfTI voxel-to-world transform (s-form and q-form) is fully supported and converted to and from the FreeSurfer MGH RAS header fields, so MGH/MGZ and NIfTI files can be converted seamlessly.
 See the [CHANGES](./CHANGES) for more details.
 * 2026-08-01: We recently published version 0.3.2 of NeuroFormats.
 This version adds write support for many formats, and better security against malicious input files.
 See the [CHANGES](./CHANGES) for more details.
 * 2024-11-13: We just released version 0.3.1 of NeuroFormats.
 This version has updated compatibility entries to work with more recent versions of its dependencies and some improvements to the test code.
 See the [CHANGES](./CHANGES) for more details.
 Thanks to @JakobAsslaender for contributions.
 * 2023-07-06: We just released version 0.3.0 of NeuroFormats.
 This version has been updated for recent Julia versions and works with Julia 1.9.
 It also adds support for writing label files.
 See the [CHANGES](./CHANGES) for more details.